tuurklaasen/Do-not-disturb-pi/README.md

   3-For the off button repeat step '2-' and change green to off

-6)You can add a shutdown button by adding a inject and an exec node: and change the properties of the exec node like the photo below
+6)You can add a shutdown button by adding an inject and an exec node: and change the properties of the exec node like the photo below

 ![shutdown](https://user-images.githubusercontent.com/46092824/78167263-7bb5bb00-744e-11ea-933a-26b9838fd53d.png)